 The Tungna is a plucked string instrument from Nepal.
 It is made from a single piece of carved wood.
 The front hollow body (which serves as the sound-box) stretched animal skin on which the bridge sits.

 Khin is a Nepali traditional musical instrument.
 Khin is especially played by Newari community in Jatra or other festivals.
 It is a two-headed drum made of wood and covered by an animal skin.

 Pungi is a traditional instrument played by snake charmers.
 It is made of a small gourd with a mouth-blown air hole at the top and attached two reed pipes at a downside.

 Bhushya is a Nepali traditional instrument which is especially used in the Newari community.
 It is made of metal.
 It is similar but smaller than Jhyamta.

 So, here is Nepali Folk and Traditional Musical Instruments.
-Nepal is a rich country of culture, religions, and tradition.
+Nepal is a rich country of culture, religions, and traditions.
 They have a different culture and traditional instrument.
 There are different verities of folk and traditional musical instrument and this is our government and our own responsibilities to protect and promote them.

 If government support to promote our culture, traditional musical instrument, and artist we can build music universities in our country.
 Other countries are come to our country to learn our traditional musical instrument.

 - Top 3 Nepali Youtube Channel Guitar Lesson